rifkifi/Agile-HW-Design-RNG/README.md

 ### ChaCha

+Module implementation is based on [ChaCha by  Daniel J. Bernstein](https://cr.yp.to/chacha/chacha-20080128.pdf).

 - IO (file: `Agile-HW-Design-RNG/src/main/scala/ChaCha.scala`)
   - `io.in_start: Bool` - start pulse, telling core to capture `in_key`, `in_nonce`, and `in_counter` and begin computing.
   - `io.in_key: UInst(256.W)` - 256‑bit ChaCha key.